AGE: (2021) 14 years (6 months older younger than Shavula)

 On the 26th of January 2013 and as the intense heat gradually subsided close to sunset, the mammoth task of preparing the 4 lions and one leopard for their long trip to their new home at AfriCat HQ, began.
 Once Shenzi was sedated, we moved our team closer to the boys, Shavula & Thimba.
 At this point, with no natural light and the fact that spotlights would have created extreme stress, we abandoned the plan to immobilise the brothers that night; we could have attempted their immobilisation but we did not wish to risk their safety and health.

 27 January - Sleep for the Team was short-lived as a quick decision was made, once Kilimanjaro and Shenzi were safely delivered to AfriCat HQ that the final trip with Shavula & Thimba will commence the same day.
 After a brief breakfast, we were back on the road to AfriCat North, arriving at 16h00; by 18h00, with coffee-to-go (all in need of caffeine!) & sandwiches, we set out to find Shavula & Thimba.
 Needless to say, with plenty of daylight as well as a welcome shower of rain, Dr Jago successfully immobilised the brothers and we were ready for our return trip by 20h00.
 With only two pick-ups, each carrying one lion, we made good time, arriving at AfriCat HQ by 01h00am.
-The brothers have settled in well and will join the other carnivore ambassadors @ AfriCat’s Care Centre – teaching children about the lion and reminding them that we need to fight for the survival of our African King.
+The brothers settled in well and joined the other carnivore ambassadors @ AfriCat’s Care Centre – teaching children about the lion and reminding them that we need to fight for the survival of our African King.